Our phone system is changing. As we introduce new phone technology, we will also be removing all costs for prisoner phone calls.

-All our prisons have standard Telecom payphones for people in prison to use.
+Prisons that have not yet changed to the new system have standard Spark payphones for people in prison to use.
 The phones are located in the common area of each unit.

-Phonecards are available to purchase through the prison weekly shopping system, or they can be posted to the prisoner.
-Prisoners in MECF can buy phone cards through the canteen.
-They may not receive phonecards by post or in person.
+We are currently providing free $5 phone cards to people in prisons which have not yet transitioned to the new technology.
+People in prison may not receive phonecards by post or in person.
 We encourage other items with a monetary value to be hand delivered.

 Once a person has applied to have the number approved staff check to make sure the call recipient is happy to receive calls from within the prison.
 The number is then made available for the person to call.